puppetlabs/bolt/documentation/writing_plans.md

 Specify each parameter in your plan with its data type.
 For example, you might want parameters to specify which targets to run different parts of your plan on.

-The following example shows target parameters specified as data type `TargetSpec`. `TargetSpec` accepts the pattern strings allowed by `--targets`, a single target object, or an array of targets and target patterns.
-Using `TargetSpec` allows you to pass, for each parameter, either a target name or a URI that describes the protocol to use, the hostname, the username, and the password.
+The following example shows target parameters specified as data type `TargetSpec`. `TargetSpec` accepts a URI string, a target object, or an array of URI strings and Target objects.
+Using `TargetSpec` allows you to pass, for each parameter, either a target object by name or a URI string.
+URI strings must include a hostname, and can also set the protocol, the username, the password, and the port to use using the format `protocol://user:password@hostname:port`.

 The plan then calls the `run_task` function, specifying which targets to run the tasks on.
 The target names are collected and stored in `$webserver_names` by iterating over the list of target objects returned by `get_targets`.
 Task parameters are serialized to JSON format; therefore, extracting the names into an array of strings ensures that the `webservers` parameter is in a format that can be converted to JSON.